 Stock Comparison

-In this section, I will analyze the stock price movements of Teradata Corporation (TDC) and Informatica Inc. (INFA) over the past year, highlighting key dynamics and price fluctuations.
+The stock price movements of Teradata Corporation (TDC) and Informatica Inc. (INFA) over the past year reflect contrasting bearish trends with differing degrees of recent recovery and trading dynamics.

 Trend Analysis